simonambridge/DataStax-5.0-Multi-Instance-OpsCenter-and-datastax-agent/README.md

 ```
 That's:
+- (the default stand-aloneDSEe instance - we ignore that)
 - dse-node1 is on 127.0.0.2 JMX=7299 cluster
 - dse-node2 is on 127.0.0.3 JMX=7399 cluster
 - dse-node3 is on 127.0.0.4 JMX=7499 single